 The best part of Tivoli Gardens is that you can get tickets at a discount using either a Copenhagen tourist pass or a combo package.

-That said, even if you’re only interested in going to the park, you can still purchase individual tickets to Tivoli Gardens online and skip the ticket line.
+That said, even if you’re only interested in going to the park, you can purchase individual tickets to Tivoli Gardens online and skip the ticket line.